Eschatologue/CM_wiki/docs/gameplay/combat/damage-healing.md

 Modifiers added to damage rolls are only added per source, even if multiple dice are rolled.

-Which ability score modifier is added to a damage roll depends on the attack:
+Which Ability Score modifier is added to a damage roll depends on the attack:

 - **Weapon Attacks.** When making weapon attacks, roll the damage dice associated with the weapon and add any relevant modifiers.(1)
   { .annotate }